piuu-piuu/gb_web_hometasks/README.md

 # gb_web_hometasks

-This is root repo for the web&python course
+This is a root repo for the web&python course